ranjitburgute/Parking/README.md

 ## JUnit results

-- test results will be generated at location build/reports/tests/test/index.html
+- junit test reports will be generated at location build/reports/tests/test/index.html
+- code coverage will be generated at location build/reports/jacoco/test/html/index.html